 So, how can you turn off the camera sound on Snapchat?

 The social media app does not let you turn off the camera sound by default.
-However, there are ways to go about disabling the camera sound, including turning off your phone’s camera shutter sound, turning down your phone’s volume, or using the “Do Not Disturb” mode on your device.
+However, there are ways to disable the camera sound, including turning off your phone’s camera shutter sound, turning down your phone’s volume, or using the “Do Not Disturb” mode on your device.

 These methods work for Android, while only two work for iOS devices, including iPads.
 Turning off the sound will give you better privacy when recording or capturing your moments.

 This article will go over the methods of turning off camera sound on Snapchat step-by-step.

 For this method, you’ll need to go to your phone’s default camera to access the settings that’ll make you switch off the sound.

 This option only works for Android phones, and depending on the brand and model you’re using, navigating to the settings might be different.